 The minimum that was once required in the International Residential Code (IRC-R306.5) was two hose bibbs, one in front and one on the side or back.
 That first appeared in the 2006 edition, but has since been removed, so there is no minimum we know of right now.

 Two is a sensible minimum though, and your local jurisdiction may have a code amendment that keeps this former standard intact.
-Also see our blog post What is the difference between a sill cock, hose bibb, hose faucet, outdoor faucet, and hose spigot? and Why is the vacuum breaker at my hose faucet leaking, gushing water, or making funny sounds?
+Also see our blog posts What is the difference between a sill cock, hose bibb, hose faucet, outdoor faucet, and hose spigot? and How many hose bibbs (outdoor faucets) are required by code for a house? and Why is the vacuum breaker at my hose faucet leaking, gushing water, or making funny sounds?

 • • • • • • • • • • • • • • • • • • • • • • • • • • • •